genkikadomatsu/practice/README.md

-# practice
+# Practice Problems

-Practice coding standards with problems from leetcode, hackerank, etc. Links included.
+Practice problems from LeetCode (NeetCode150).
+Listed by number of LC problem.